IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 correct.
 We choose Ada amounts to be non-negative integers, because negative amounts would be error cases that we choose not to test.

-Now we can define a generator for :hsobj:`Plutus.Contract.Test.ContractModel.Action`, as a method of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class:
+Now we can define a generator for :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`, as a method of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class:

 .. literalinclude:: GameModel.hs
    :start-after: START arbitraryAction v1